The Great When: Plot

 In 1949, eighteen-year-old Dennis Knuckleyard is working at a second-hand bookshop in Shoreditch, London.
 The proprietor Ada Benson dispatches him to obtain some rare Arthur Machen books from a business near Charing Cross Road, but Dennis discovers it shut.
 He proceeds to the owner's flat in Berwick Street, where Ada's contact Flabby Harrison invites him up with some anxiety.
 Dennis learns that the assortment of goods contains one stray item, A London Walk by the Reverend Thomas Hampole.
 This prompts Flabby to lower his price, swaying Dennis before he delivers the lot back to the shop.

 A troubled Ada demands that Dennis return A London Walk because she says it comes from another London and is not meant to exist.
 When Dennis reaches Berwick Street, he sees Flabby dead in an ambulance.
-He flees in fear, drinks until the evening, and decides then to dispose of the ill-fated artefact where he got it, but is pursued by two men until he escapes through a gate of sorts and enters an otherworldly area of London where the environment is attempting to eat him.
+He flees in fear and drinks until the evening, encountering the racing tipster Prince Monolulu in the pub.
+He decides then to dispose of the ill-fated artefact where he got it, but is pursued by two men until he escapes through a gate of sorts and enters an otherworldly area of London where the environment is attempting to eat him.
 Taken to safety by local Maurice Calendar, Dennis is advised to call on surrealist painter Austin Spare to get A London Walk to the City Heads, before dropping him off in Fleet Street proper.
 Prostitute Grace Shilling, who notices him weeping on the curb, shelters him out of curiosity.